ansys/pyansys-sound/doc/source/user_guide.rst

 User guide
 ==========

-PyAnsys Sound lets you use the main features of `Ansys Sound`_ to perform postprocessing and analysis of sounds and vibrations in Python.
-This library is based on `Ansys DPF`_ and the DPF Sound plugin.
-It is a Python wrapper that implements classes on top of DPF Sound operators.
+This section explains how to start a DPF server, load a WAV signal, and perform operations on the signal.

 Start a DPF server
 ------------------

 You use the :func:`connect_to_or_start_server() <ansys.sound.core.server_helpers._connect_to_or_start_server.connect_to_or_start_server>`
-method to start either a remote or local DPF server that is required to run PyAnsys Sound.
+function to start either a remote or local DPF server that is required to run PyAnsys Sound.

 You can start the server with this code: